We are focused on two target therapeutic areas: oncology and immunological diseases.

 We are currently conducting multiple clinical trials of sulfatinib in disease areas such as pancreatic and non-pancreatic neuroendocrine tumors and biliary tract cancer, and retain all rights to sulfatinib worldwide.
 Sulfatinib is the first oncology candidate that we have taken through proof-of-concept in China and expanded to a U.S. clinical study ourselves.

 A significant portion of patients with non-small cell lung cancer go on to develop brain metastasis.
-Patients with brain metastasis suffer from poor prognosis with a median overall survival of less than six months and low quality of life with limited treatment options.
+Patients with brain metastasis suffer from poor prognosis.
 Epitinib is a potent and highly selective oral epidermal growth factor receptor (EGFR) inhibitor which has demonstrated brain penetration and efficacy in pre-clinical and now clinical studies.
 EGFR inhibitors have revolutionized the treatment of non-small cell lung cancer with EGFR activating mutations.
-However, approved EGFR inhibitors such as gefitinib and erlotinib cannot penetrate the blood-brain barrier effectively, leaving many patients with brain metastasis without an effective targeted therapy.
+However, approved EGFR inhibitors such as Iressa and Tarceva cannot penetrate the blood-brain barrier effectively, leaving the majority of patients with brain metastasis without an effective targeted therapy.
 We currently retain all rights to epitinib worldwide.

 Like epitinib, theliatinib is a novel molecule epidermal growth factor receptor (EGFR) inhibitor under investigation for the treatment of solid tumors.
 Tumors with wild-type EGFR activation, for instance, through gene amplification or protein over-expression, are less sensitive to current EGFR tyrosine kinase inhibitors, Iressa and Tarceva, due to sub-optimal binding affinity.
 Theliatinib has been designed with strong affinity to the wild-type EGFR kinase and has been shown to be five to ten times more potent than Tarceva.
 Consequently, we believe that theliatinib could benefit patients with esophageal and head and neck cancer, tumor-types with a high incidence of wild-type EGFR activation.
 We currently retain all rights to theliatinib worldwide.

-Moreover, other drug development companies have tried to design small molecule Syk inhibitors for the treatment of chronic immune diseases.
-However, designing an efficacious and safe Syk inhibitor for a major chronic disease has proven to be exceptionally difficult due to off-target toxicity, such as hypertension, as a result of poor kinase selectivity.
+Moreover, other drug development companies have tried to design small molecule Syk inhibitors for the treatment of chronic immune diseases, but designing an efficacious and safe Syk inhibitor has proven to be exceptionally difficult.
+No drug products targeting Syk have been approved to date due to severe off-target toxicity, such as hypertension, as a result of poor kinase selectivity.
 HMPL-523 is a potent and highly selective oral inhibitor specifically designed to overcome these off-target toxicity issues.
-We believe the market potential for a successful Syk inhibitor is substantial.
 We currently retain all rights to HMPL-523 worldwide.